QuantEcon/lecture-source-jl/rst_files/uncertainty_traps.rst

 We want to simulate this economy

-As a first step, let's put together a type that bundles
+As a first step, let's put together a struct that bundles

 * the parameters, the current value of :math:`\theta` and the current values of the two belief parameters :math:`\mu` and :math:`\gamma`